Altinn/altinn-storage/test/k6/readme.md

 `k6 run {path to test file}` pointing to the test file you want to run e.g. /src/tests/data.js

 `-e env=*** -e username=*** -e userpwd=*** -e org=ttd -e app=*** -e apimSubsKey=***` all environment variables that should be included in the request.

+## Variables

+- `apimSubsKey` should be a subscription key for the product apps access
+- `username` and `userpwd` are only required for username and password authentication towards Altinn 2
+- `userId`, `pid`, `partyId`, `tokenGeneratorUserName`, `tokenGeneratorUserPwd`, `useTestTokenGenerator=true` are only required if using Altinn Test tools for authentication.